BrunoKrugel/dotfiles/.github/readme.md

 ## Custom Statusline tweaks

 1. It will show when it's recording a macro.
-2. It will show a custom icon when the file is hooked by Harpoon.
-3. It will show colored icons for the file icon.
+2. It will show colored icons for the file icon.
-4. It will show a Git icon with the status of the copilot
+3. It will show a Git icon with the status of the copilot

 ## Custom Tabufline icons